jennynicoleaustin/in-prep/node-udemy/Notes.md

 V. 345 Setting the views directory
 - as is ejs only knows how to find the views directory when you are in the correct parent directory.

+V. 347 Passing Data
+- Templates should be as stupid as you can make them
+  - aka remove all the logic that you can from the template